 Taking car number plate recognition as another example, we have all got used to the fact that car Parking houses, smart motorways or town-center car parks are in many cases operated with ANPR cameras (Automatic Number Plate Recognition).
 These ANPR cameras work on the same principles as Face detection cameras, i.e. Algorithms to determine the shape, size, contrast difference, height, and so forth, to compare against an existing database or build a new reference marker to compare against in the future.

-Video analytics in facial recognition and Access Control is common also and often lending itself to larger-scale projects where multiple Access Control points need monitoring simultaneously.
+Video analytics in facial recognition and Access Control is common also and often lends itself to larger-scale projects where multiple Access Control points need monitoring simultaneously.

 Often, these software solutions as an Access Control system carry a larger project cost.
 However, splitting the overall cost ratio over the multiple doors makes this highly efficient Video analytics system a competitive solution for larger site users or even National and global users where authentication is used, managed and monitored globally.

-As these systems are Database driven, being able to scale to a global Access Control verification system using a Cloud-based Central library is not only feasible but cost-effective by using existing CCTV infrastructures no matter what manufacturer brand of cameras there are on site.
+As these systems are database-driven, being able to scale to a global Access Control verification system using a Cloud-based Central library is not only feasible but also cost-effective by using existing CCTV infrastructures no matter what brand of cameras there are on site.

 Face recognition in Access control is widely used, often as a 3rd party verification system to authorise entry/exit via another manufacturer’s Access Control hardware (Access door Controller).
-Without doubt, today’s technological advances with Video Analytics, Biometric analytics, and Biometric scanning of faces, palms or hands, manufacturers have started to move towards contactless Access Control for some time now.
-To end-users this means that its not Sci-Fi anymore, but a realistic solution to achieving noncontact Access control
+Without a doubt, today’s technological advances with Video Analytics, Biometric analytics, and Biometric scanning of faces, palms or hands, manufacturers have started to move towards contactless Access Control for some time now.
+To end-users, this means that it is not Sci-Fi anymore, but a realistic solution to achieving noncontact Access control

 While many brands are specific to a main purpose, such as surveillance, payment verification or crowd management for example, equally there are many Facial Recognition systems purposefully built for Access Control.

-For the future as we see it, contactless Access Control will gain more and more in popularity, acceptance by users and more greatly attributed and appreciated in the fight against Viruses such as Covid 19.
+In the future, as we see it, contactless Access Control will gain more and more in popularity, and acceptance by users and more greatly attributed and appreciated in the fight against Viruses such as COVID 19.

 Biometric Access Control